Kim Chong-kon: Early life and military career

-Belonging to the Gimhae Kim clan, Kim Chong-kon was born in Miryang, Keishō-nandō of the Japanese Korea (now South Gyeongsang Province, South Korea) on 21 November 1930, and spent years studying at Jinhae High School.
-On 1 September 1948, Kim attend the Korea Naval Academy, and was commissioned as an Ensign after graduating with the 4th class on 31 August 1951.
+Belonging to the Gimhae Kim clan, Kim Chong-kon was born in Miryang, Keishōnan Province, Korea, Empire of Japan (now South Gyeongsang Province, South Korea) on 21 November 1930, and spent years studying at Jinhae High School.
+On 1 September 1948, Kim attended the Korean Naval Academy, and was commissioned as an Ensign after graduating with the 4th class on 31 August 1951.
 In his beginning career as naval officer, Kim was an active chief for PT boat repair during the Korean War, and saw operations of different scale in places like offshore Wonsan, north of the 38th parallel.
 In 1953, he went to the United States for a six-month study, learning maintenance knowledge at a naval yard in Virginia.
 He was also awarded the Chungmu's Order of Military Merit with silver star in 1953 for participating in the war.

 In 1954, Kim Chong-kon was promoted to Lieutenant and a PT boat leader.
 During his years as field officer, he assumed command of vessels like LSM-613 Ulleung (울릉; from 1 August 1956 to 7 November 1957) and PCEC-53 Hansan (한산; from 5 July 1962 to 3 August 1963), later a professor at the Joint Forces Staff College (JFCS) in 1964.
 On 6 April 1966, he became captain of the destroyer DD-91 Chungmu (충무), and saw combat against a North Korean spy ship at night on 10 October.
 Kim, commanding Chungmu on a security mission at Japan Sea, encountered the North Korean vessel on territorial waters between the 38th parallel and Ulleungdo, and sank it with bombardment after a three-hour chase.
 For the victory of Chungmu, Kim received the Hwarang's Order of Military Merit.

 On 31 January 1967, Kim ended his tenure as the captain of Chungmu, and was assigned to a naval station (해군통제부) as its chief of staff in 1968.
 On 1970, he officially gained the rank of Rear Admiral lower half, becoming commander of South Korean Navy's 2nd Flotilla.
 Other major assignments included the commander of Inchon Guard District (1971), Deputy Chief of Staff for G3-Operations, commander of the naval station (1973), commander of the Korean Fleet (1975) and Vice Chief of Naval Operations (1977).
 On 16 April 1979, he was promoted to full Admiral and was appointed the 12th Chief of Naval Operations.
 During his time leading the Navy, he carried out the planning of naval strength augmentation program to ensure the ratio of naval vessels built with indigenous technology.
 Donghae-class corvette, the first line of Korean-made indigenous corvettes including PCC-751 Donghae (동해), was built and launched in the 1980s following this program.
 Also during his tenure as CNO in 1980, he temporarily worked as a member of the Special Committee for National Security Measures (SCNSM), a junta-like committee established by coup d'état leader Chun Doo-hwan (who was seizing state power as then-Defense Security Commander).